pvdz/preval/tests/cases/array/manipulation/reverse/try_block.md

 ## Todos triggered

+- (todo) access object property that also exists on prototype? $array_reverse
+- (todo) can try-escaping support this expr node type?
+MemberExpression
 - (todo) objects in isFree check
-- (todo) computed property access of an ident on a non-number feels tricky;
+- (todo) regular property access of an ident feels tricky;

 ## Globals